donkirkby/chess-kit/raw_rules/new_rules.md

 version of chess that plays more quickly.
 I chose Los Alamos chess, which is a simplified set of rules used by the first computer chess program, when computers weren't powerful enough to play regular chess.

+This game evolved into Telepathic Chess, so it's not in the main collection.

 ### Design Questions
 1. Los Alamos chess, or Tic Tac Chec?